camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * Create Batch Update Process Instances Suspend

 The specific "Create ..." permission has higher priority than the general "Create" permission.

+## Default Read Variable Permissions
+When the `enforceSpecificVariablePermission` process engine configuration is enabled, in order to read variables, the user needs to be granted with the following permissions:

+In case of Tasks

+* Read Variable (for standalone tasks)

+In case of Process Definitions

+* Read Instance Variable (for runtime process instance variables)
+* Read History Variable (for historic variables)
+* Read Task Variable (for runtime task variables)

 ## Application Permissions